TR-SUNSHINE/Static-Frontend/README.md

 ### Commit Messages
 The commit command is used to save changes to a local repository after staging in Git.
 The below naming convention and rules should be used when committing any change to any repository in this project:

-1) The first word of the commit should be the keyword from the ‘Change Type’ list above in this document with capitalization of each character. <br/>
+1) The first word of the commit should be the keyword from the ‘Change Type’ list above in this document with capitalization of each character.
-2) Followed by a semicolon and space character <br/>
+2) Followed by a semicolon and space character
-3) Followed by a brief description of the change where the first character of the sentence is capitalized <br/>
+3) Followed by a brief description of the change where the first character of the sentence is capitalized
-4) Total length of the commit message is limited to 50 chars <br/>
+4) Total length of the commit message is limited to 50 chars
 5) Commits to the repository should be little and often

 #### Usage
-1) For fixing a bug in code the git command would be similar to below:
+1) For fixing a bug in code the git command would be similar to below:  <br/>
--git commit -m “FIX: Null Exception in Function GetWeather”
+<i>-git commit -m “FIX: Null Exception in Function GetWeather” </i>

 ### Branch Rules
 In this project we are enforcing a two step review and approval by the code owner for each change to each branch.